-- the reserve account, the capitalized interest account, with respect to each initial reset period, any accumulation account, any supplemental interest account, any investment premium purchase account and any investment reserve account, for the benefit of the noteholders; - the remarketing fee account for the benefit of the remarketing agents and the class A noteholders; - the Euro account for the benefit of the applicable reset rate noteholders, during any reset period when either class of reset rate notes is denominated in Euros (including each initial reset period); and - any other currency account for the benefit of the applicable reset rate noteholders.
+- the reserve account, the pre-funding account, the capitalized interest account, with respect to each initial reset period, any accumulation account, any supplemental interest account, any investment premium purchase account and any investment reserve account, for the benefit of the noteholders; - the remarketing fee account for the benefit of the remarketing agents and the class A noteholders; - the Pounds Sterling account for the benefit of the applicable reset rate noteholders, during any reset period when any class of reset rate notes is denominated in Pounds Sterling (including the initial reset period with respect to the class A-4 notes); - the Euro account for the benefit of the applicable reset rate noteholders, during any reset period when any class of reset rate notes is denominated in Euros (including the initial reset period with respect to the class A-8 notes); and - any other currency account for the benefit of the applicable reset rate noteholders.

-The indenture trustee will invest funds in the collection account, the reserve account, any investment premium purchase account, any investment reserve account, any accumulation account, any supplemental interest account, the remarketing fee account and the capitalized interest account in eligible investments as provided in the indenture.
+The indenture trustee will invest funds in the collection account, the reserve account, any investment premium purchase account, any investment reserve account, any accumulation account, any supplemental interest account, the remarketing fee account, the pre-funding account and the capitalized interest account in eligible investments as provided in the indenture.
 Eligible investments are generally limited to investments acceptable to the rating agencies as being consistent with the ratings of the notes.
-Subject to some conditions, eligible investments may include debt instruments or other obligations (including asset-backed securities) issued by the Student Loan Marketing Association, the depositor or their affiliates, other trusts originated by the depositor or its affiliates or third parties and repurchase obligations of such persons with respect to federally guaranteed student loans that are serviced by the servicer or an affiliate thereof.
+Subject to some conditions, eligible investments may include debt instruments or other obligations (including assetbacked securities) issued by the Student Loan Marketing Association, the depositor or their affiliates, other trusts originated by the depositor or its affiliates or third parties and repurchase obligations of such persons with respect to federally guaranteed student loans that are serviced by the servicer or an affiliate thereof.
 Eligible investments are limited to obligations or debt instruments that are expected to mature not later than the business day immediately preceding the next applicable distribution date, or, with respect to the collection account only, the next monthly servicing fee payment date, to the extent of the primary servicing fee; provided, however, that with respect to funds on deposit in any accumulation account, related eligible investments may mature no later than the business day immediately preceding the next reset date for the applicable class of reset rate notes.